digiscot/digiscot-website/pages/projects/scottish-women's-aid.md

 ## Project description
-The Recounting Women Project is a partnership between Scottish Women’s Aid, Glasgow East and Perthshire Women’s Aid [here is the link](http://www.perthwomensaid.org.uk/).
+The Recounting Women Project is a partnership between [Scottish Women’s Aid](http://www.scottishwomensaid.org.uk/), [Glasgow East Women's Aid](http://www.gewa.org.uk/) and [Perthshire Women’s Aid](http://www.perthwomensaid.org.uk/).
 The project is designed to support women to develop their digital skills to be able to use creative approaches, such as photo-voice and digital story-telling, to gather and disseminate evidence about the impact of welfare reform on their lives.

-The project will develop women’s confidence in using digital technology, build women’s basic digital skills and their use of cameras and video/audio equipment to tell their stories.
+The project will develop womens confidence in using digital technology, build womens basic digital skills and their use of cameras and video/audio equipment to tell their stories.
 These methods allow women to anonymously and creatively share information about their experiences helping to raise public awareness and to influence policy decision makers